kubernetes-sigs/image-builder/docs/book/src/capi/windows/windows.md

 | `packer/config/windows/kubernetes.json` | The version of Kubernetes to install and it's install path |
 | `packer/config/windows/containerd.json` | The version of containerd to install |

+## Windows Updates

+When building Windows images it is necessary to install OS and Security updates.
+Image Builder provides two variables to allow choosing which updates get installed which can be used together or seperately (with individual KBs installed first).

+To specify the update categories to check, provide a value for `windows_updates_categories` in `packer/config/windows/common.json`.

+Example:
+Install all available updates from *all categories*.
+`"windows_updates_categories": "CriticalUpdates SecurityUpdates UpdateRollups"`

+Published Cloud Provider images such as Azure or AWS are regularly updated so it may be preferable to specify individual patches to install.
+This can be achieved by specifying the KB numbers of required updates.

+To choose individual updates, provide a value for `windows_updates_kbs` in `packer/config/windows/common.json`.

+Example:
+`"windows_updates_kbs": "KB4580390 KB4471332"`.

 ## Using the Ansible Scripts directly

 Ansible doesn't run on directly on Windows (wsl works) but can used to configure a remote Windows host.
 For faster development you can create a VM and run Ansible against the Windows VM directly with out using packer.
 This document gives the high level steps to use Ansible from Linux machine.